Khirni

 Khirni is a gram panchayat in the Sawai Madhopur district of Rajasthan, India.
 It is located 32 km from the Sawai Madhopur town.
 It lies 6 km from the 4-lane Kota-Agra highway at Bhadoti.
-At present, Mrs. Roopsingh Gurjar is Sarpanch of Khirni gram panchayat.

 Agriculture is the main occupation in Khirni.
 The town lies near the Banas river, and canals provide irrigation.

 There are two Government senior secondary schools, one each for boys and girls.
 Other schools are: